-- MCH Centre in Coburg, located at 1 Wardens Walk, Coburg, These sessions run every Wednesday between 9am - 3.30 pm,
+- MCH Centre in Coburg (1 Wardens Walk, Coburg) has sessions every Wednesday between 9am and 3:30pm

-- MCH Centre Merlynston at Bain Reserve, Merlyn St, Coburg North, every Monday 9am to 3.30pm.
+- MCH Centre Merlynston (Bain Reserve, Merlyn St, Coburg North) has sessions every Monday between 9am and 3:30pm

-- You do not need to make an appointment to attend one.
+You do not need to make an appointment to attend one of the sessions listed above.
 Where possible we request for only the mother and baby attend the session, to assist with social distancing.